-This same question about salvation was asked of the apostles by the men who heard Keph (Peter) preaching on the day of Pentecost.
+This same question about salvation was asked of the delegates by the men who heard Keph (Peter) preaching on the day of Pentecost.

-- Now when they heard this, they were cut to the heart and said to Keph and the remainder of the apostles, "Men and brothers, what will we do?" - Acts 2:37
+- Now when they heard this, they were cut to the heart and said to Keph and the remainder of the delegates, "Men and brothers, what will we do?" - Acts 2:37

 Here's is his answer.

 - Then Keph said to them, "Repent and let every one of you be immersed in the name of Yahushua the Anointed for the forgiveness of sins and you will receive the gift of the Sacred Spirit. - Acts 2:38

 The definitive answer to the question: What must we do to be saved?